Advice > Software engineering

 • How do they sustain progress despite multiple hurdles?

+Remember that Meta is a bottom-up environment, and the interviewer wants to see strong levels of autonomy, ownership, and dealing with ambiguity.
+Come prepared with stories of how you worked through tough situations.
 As we mentioned previously, if you're applying for a manager position you'll also cover topics such as leading teams, developing talent, managing the day-to-day, etc.

 Below we've listed ten frequent behavioral questions that Meta tends to ask, according to data from Glassdoor.
 For more information, check out our articles on the Meta behavioral interview and the "Why Meta?" question.